Have you ever had a pet stolen or go missing? If you have, you're not alone, thousands of pets go missing across Australia every year.

 We here at Westlakes Vet have access to the national pet registry so we are often called upon to reunite lost pets with their families.
 Usually a dog or cat has only been missing for a few hours so when one of our nurses came across a dog who had been marked as stolen 2 years ago, she knew she had to act immediately.

 Benji, an adorable 5kg Apricot Poodle was stolen from his family home in Tuggerah back in October 2013 and hadn't been seen or heard of since.
 A facebook page called 'Bring Benji Home' was created by his worried family to spread the word, a police report made and his microchip updated to alert anyone who scanned him that he was missing.

-On Friday Jenn started calling the police and the rangers to see what could be done to get Benji back to his worried family in Tuggerah.
+On Friday Staff started calling the police and the rangers to see what could be done to get Benji back to his worried family in Tuggerah.
 By lunchtime, Benji was back in his family's arms with a huge smile on his face!

 We hope this situation can bring all those who have missing pets hope, it will remind all workers in the animal industry to always check microchips and to urge everyone to never let go of a hunch!
-If Nurse Jenn hadn't followed up and kept trying to find Benji's family and if they had never seen the message he might not have made it home.
+If Staff hadn't followed up and kept trying to find Benji's family and if they had never seen the message he might not have made it home.